-Participation means contributing regularly to the class, via discussion, presentation, answering and raising questions.
-Discussion and debate are ways of assuring your understanding and adding valuable perspective.
-The class gives you the chance to test your problem-solving skills and hone your skills as a communicator.
+We will meet each Tuesday and Thursday as scheduled on Zoom.
+Participation means contributing regularly to the class, via discussion, presentation and group participation.
+The synchronous Zoom class gives you the chance to test your problem-solving skills and hone your skills as a communicator.

 It is important to come to class prepared, having read the assigned readings and ready to discuss them.
 Be sure to speak up in class.
 Share your ideas, questions and point-of-view with the class.
 If you've seen or heard a particularly interesting ad, bring it in and bring it up.
 Let's have a dialog, not a lecture.
-Participation accounts for 10% of your final grade.
+And be a solid member of your team.
+Participation counts for 10% of your final grade.

-Tests: 30%
+Tests: 30% (Submit via email, not Sakai)